mjordan/islandora_westvault/README.md

 ## Configuration

-Configuration options are available at Administration > Islandora > Islandora Utility Modules > Islandora BagIt.
+To use this module, go to Administration > Islandora > Islandora Utility Modules > Islandora BagIt.
 Check the "Add WestVault tags" option at the bottom of the form.
 You should also make sure that you enter your institution's name in the "Organization transferring the content" field at the top of the "Bag metadata" group form elements:

 ![BagIt configuration](images/islandora_westvault.png)